Mandelson says it is ‘great honour’ to be named UK ambassador to US

 Labour grandee Lord Mandelson, who served in the cabinets of Sir Tony Blair and Gordon Brown, becomes the UK’s top diplomat in Washington DC as US President-elect Donald Trump is set to return to the White House.

-“It is a great honour to serve the country in this way,” Lord Madelson said.
+“It is a great honour to serve the country in this way,” Lord Mandelson said.

 He added: “We face challenges in Britain but also big opportunities and it will be a privilege to work with the Government to land those opportunities, both for our economy and our nation’s security, and to advance our historic alliance with the United States.”